senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/structural/README.md

  * Conceptually difficult to plan.
  * More than just OO principles.
  * Little confusion on what goes where in the code.

+ # Composite

+ * Components represent part of whole structure.
+ * Compose objects into Tree structure.
+ * Individual objects treated as composite.
+ * Same operations applied on individual and composites.
+ * Examples will be java.awt.Component, JSF widgets, RESTful service GETs.
+ * Another use case would be, Map's implementation.
+Option to add one element or add an entire map to the existing collection.
+    (using put element/putAll map)  One element treated same as entire map itself.
+ * Generalizes a hierarchical structure.
+ * NOTE - Composite != Composition.
+Composite pattern is dealing with hierarchical structure where a composition is just one object containing other.
+ Pitfalls

+ * Can overly simplify system.
+ * Difficult to restrict what we want to add to it.
+If we want to restrict that's usually at runtime instead of compile time.
+ * Implementation can be costly and can fairly grow in size given usage of collection.